agmehta1/Compete-Hack-HPC-on-Azure-vs-AWS/HPC_AWS_Lab.md

 ### Step 3: Create your Cluster - 10-15 minutes to deploy
 * Save this template: https://www.hpcworkshops.com/template/cluster-config-hpc6a.yml
-* Navigate to AWS portal and type in AWS Parallel Clusters
+* Navigate to AWS portal and type in AWS Parallel Cluster
 * Click **Create Cluster** Button and **with a template** and then select the template above
 ![](CreateCluster_ClickTemplate.png)
 * Cluster properties page